grpc/proposal/A32-xds-circuit-breaking.md

 To match Envoy's implementation, circuit breaking parameters will always be enforced with certain defaults, even if the gRPC client receives no applicable circuit breakers.
-Users can effectively turn circuit breaking off by setting thresholds to very high values, for example, to `std::numeric_limits<uint32_t>::max()`.
+Users can effectively turn circuit breaking off by setting limits to very high values, for example, to `std::numeric_limits<uint32_t>::max()`.

 ## Detailed design

-### Maintaining thresholds

-Each CDS LB policy maintains a threshold for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing for.
-This threshold will be updated when receiving an update from the XdsClient cluster watch interface, and the updated value will be dynamically picked up by request limiting logic.
+Each CDS LB policy maintains a configured limit for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing for.
+This limit will be updated when receiving an update from the XdsClient cluster watch interface, and the updated value will be dynamically picked up by request limiting logic.
 By default, this value is set to 1024.

-### Limiting outstanding requests

 The CDS policy's picker will enforce the configured limit.
 Each CDS LB policy will maintain a counter of the number of requests currently in flight to